micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/crazyflie_demo/index.md

 The **Kobuki Turtlebot 2** robot is controlled using a UART protocol through a custom DB25 connector.
 The micro-ROS node runs on an Olimex STM32-E407 board attached to that UART port.
 This hardware features a [ST STM32F407](https://www.st.com/en/microcontrollers-microprocessors/stm32f407-417.html) MCU running **[Nuttx](https://nuttx.org/)** RTOS.
 In the same way, this node can communicate with the robot (UART) and with the ROS2 world (integrated Ethernet).
 Its used topics are:
 - a subscription on */cmd_vel* topic (*geometry_msg/Twist* message type) to receive the controlling angular and linear velocity.
 - a publication on */robot_pose* topic (*geometry_msg/Vector3* message type) which includes X position, Y position and robot yaw.

-The **external ROS2 nodes** are rclpy tools with some different functionalities:
+The **external ROS 2 nodes** are rclpy tools with some different functionalities:
 - *attitude_to_vel.py*
  - Converts Crazyflie */drone/attitude* to Kobuki Turtlebot 2 */cmd_vel* so that drone pitch is mapped to robot linear velocity and drone roll to angular valocity.
  - Converts Crazyflie publications on */drone/attitude* and */drone/attitude* topics to *tf2_msgs/TFMessage* messages (required by RVIZ visualizer)